top of page

 • High-End Remodel: $60,000+

-As interior designers, we work with homeowners in all price ranges, tailoring designs to meet both their aesthetic vision and financial plan.
+As interior designers, we work with homeowners across all price ranges.
+We tailor designs to meet their aesthetic vision and financial plan.
 Let’s dive deeper into where your money will go and how my services can help maximize your investment.

 Chic kitchen design with dark green cabinetry, gold hardware, and a white marble backsplash, complemented by a fresh potted plant and wooden salt and pepper grinders on the countertop